You have got to be kidding me.

 Yesterday we sat in beautiful weather in Tampa to watch the New Orleans Saints lose on a long touchdown pass with nine seconds left in the game.
 Today we sat in atrocious weather in Orlando to watch LSU lose to Notre Dame on a long touchdown pass with about a minute-and-a-half left in the game.
 Maybe it’s us?

 New Year’s Day bowls are a wonderful tradition.
 When I was a kid the four most important games of the college football year took place on New Year’s Day.
 If your team happened to be playing in the Sugar, Orange, Rose or Cotton Bowl, you knew you had enjoyed a fantastic season.
-And the winner of one of those games was almost always crowned the National Champion, mythical though the title was.
+And the winner of one of those games was almost always crowned National Champion, mythical though the title was.

 It’s a little more diluted now, with seven or eight games on New Year’s Day and a playoff to determine the National Championship.
 I think the bowl LSU and Notre Dame played today is now called the Citrus Bowl — it was called the Tangerine Bowl when I was younger — but after the bombardment of advertising I can really only tell you with certainty that it was played in Camping World Stadium and presented by Overton.
 I am not familiar with either Camping World or Overton, but their names are forever stamped in my brain.
-At least until the next barrage of advertising.
+At least until the next mind-numbing publicity barrage.

 It rained for most of the game and the play reflected it.
 We had great seats and we cheered for the Tigers with all our hears.
 I am really glad we stopped for rain gear yesterday, and it worked pretty well at keeping us warm, too.
 We were hoping for a little better weather for tomorrow since we are here in the home of Disney, but it looks like cold and rainy is en vogue for the rest of the week.